Wednesday, May 29th, 2019

 Nevertheless, the motion appears significant because the driving force behind this resolution was not an epiphany in the halls of British governance, but rather the Extinction Rebellion protests that closed bridges, occupied public landmarks, disrupted trains, and shut down Central London.
 Police had arrested over a 1,000 activists, some who had superglued themselves to Shell Oil headquarters and other buildings.
 The protesters gained international support and demanded a climate crisis response.

-Greenpeace published polls showing widespread […]
+Greenpeace published polls showing widespread public […]

 No Comments